Hiroshi1978/lbhandler/README.md

 To use AWS ELB implementation, you have to create two files and prepare some configuration parameters for http client which communicates with AWS ELB following these steps.

 ###### Step 1.
-Create text file with name 'credentials.txt' int the directory where AWSElasticLoadBalancing.class exists.
+Create text file with name 'credentials.txt' in the parent directory of the directory where AWSElasticLoadBalancing.class exists (web/component/impl/aws).

 ###### Step 2.
 Edit it following the sample below, and save it.